MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 ![OneDrive settings](images/onedrive.png)

 > [!NOTE]
-> You can also repeat these steps to configure a personal OneDrive, but be sure to conserve drive space and only download files as you need them.
+> You can also repeat these steps to configure a personal OneDrive but be sure to conserve drive space and only download files as you need them.

 ## SharePoint and Teams